 It’s a question we always asked other travel bloggers when we were starting out and one we would like to now answer honestly.
 We’ve even shared our earnings alongside each method to show what’s possible.

-This is how we have actually done done it – made real money out on the road – tried and tested methods – not just an endless list of things we haven’t ever done.
+This is how we have actually done it – made real money out on the road – tried and tested methods – not just an endless list of things we haven’t ever done.

 It’s always best to speak from experience right?